mhf93/imgplyr/README.md

 ### Black & White
 Converts the image to greyscale.

+### Invert
+Inverts the colours of the image — light becomes dark, dark becomes light.
+No additional settings.

 ### Gradient Map
 Remaps the image's luminance through a custom colour gradient, replacing tones with colour.
 Click **Edit Gradient Map Colours…** to open the gradient map editor and set the colour stops.